 Turn your oven on to 110°F. Allow it to stay at this temperature for 10 minutes and then turn it off.
 If you can’t set your oven at 110°F, turn it on to the lowest setting possible (in many ovens, this is 200°F), turn it off, and then give it some time to cool to approximately 110°F.

-…and then place it in the oven.
+Then place the wrapped jar in the oven.
 Remove racks as necessary for it to fit.
 Turn the light of your oven on and close the door (this will keep the temperature slightly raised).

 The towel will insulate the jar, ensuring that it stays warm during the culturing process.
 Leave it there for 12 hours or overnight, then unwrap the jar and place it in the refrigerator to cool for several hours.